jmh5ad/R_for_Digital_Humanities/Session_1/README.md

 text <- removePunctuation(text)

 ```
-Let's look at the counts of the remaining words by splitting the words on spaces and using the `table` function.
+Let's look at the counts of the remaining words by splitting the words on spaces using the `strsplit` function and displaying a summary by using the `table` function.
 ```
 words <- unlist(strsplit(text, ' '))
-print(table(words))
+wordSummary <- table(words)
+print(wordSummary)
 ```
+<font color=blue>---------------------------------------------------------------</font>

+### Activity: Word Counts

+* Open `10_word_counts.R` in RStudio and source the file.

+<font color=blue>---------------------------------------------------------------</font>

 You may notice that there are words in the text, like _the_ and _and_ that do not contribute to the overall meaning of the text.

 We can remove these words with the "stopwords" provided by the `tm` package.
 We also can specify that we want to use the stopwords for the English language.

 However, when a word is removed, the white space on either side of the word will remain.
 But, we can clean that up by using the `stripWhitespace` function.

 ```
 text <- removeWords(text, stopwords("english"))